pika/pika/README.rst

 This example can be found in `examples/consume_recover.py`.

-You can also use decorators like `retry <https://github.com/invl/retry>`_ to set up recovery behaviour:
+Generic operation retry libraries such as `retry <https://github.com/invl/retry>`_ can be used:

 .. code :: python